-You can flexibly adjust the work of Stealth Mode: for instance, you can prohibit the website to receive the search request you used to find it on the Internet, automatically delete both third-party and website’s own cookies, turn off browser geolocation sharing that can be used to track your whereabouts, hide your real IP-address or even indicate one of your choice.
+You can flexibly adjust the work of Stealth Mode: for instance, you can prohibit the website from receiving the search request you used to find it on the Internet, automatically delete both third-party and website’s own cookies, turn off browser geolocation sharing that can be used to track your whereabouts, hide your real IP-address or even indicate one of your choice.

-Below we will list and describe all main features and options you can find in "Stealth Mode", which are divided into four groups: General, Tracking methods, Browser API, and Miscellaneous.
+Below we will list and describe the main features and options you can manage in the "Stealth Mode" settings, which are divided into four groups: general, tracking methods, browser API, and miscellaneous.

 Hide your search queries

 When you proceed to the website from Google, Yahoo, or any other search engine, this option hides the search query you used to find it.

 Send Do-Not-Track header

 It sends a Do-Not-Track (DNT) HTTP header to queried websites that requires web apps to disable tracking of your activity.

 Remove X-Client-Data header from HTTP requests